usagov/usagov-elected-officials/README.md

-# USA.gov Elected Officials Repo
+# USA.gov Elected Officials Project
-Find useful information on your local and federal level elected officials by typing in an address.
-More info to come.
+Find useful information about your elected officials by typing in your address.

+## Credits
+This project was created by [Charlie Liu](https://linkedin.com/in/cliu13) and [Jacob Cuomo](https://linkedin.com/in/jacob-cuomo-659937125) as part of the 2021 Civic Digital Fellowship.

+Special thanks to [David Stenger](https://github.com/davidstenger) and [Russell O'Neill](https://github.com/smileytech)!

-## To Preview
+## Deployment Instructions
 Pull this repository, start a local web server, and then visit [localhost:8000](http://localhost:8000) in your browser.

-To start a local web server, run one of the following commands in the working directory:
+To start a local web server, run one of the following commands within the repository's directory:

 #### Python 3.x
 ```bash